 There is a vast selection of bottles and teats available online or in the High Street.
 Many of them claim to be closer to breastfeeding in some way, whether it is the shape or size of the teat, the rate of flow of milk, the softness of the material or something about the sucking mechanism.
 Unfortunately, most of these claims are poorly researched and simply a ploy to increase sales.
-Although there is no single “best bottle” for breastfeeding, and we can’t rely on advertising claims, there are certain bottle teat characteristics that seem to help preserve a baby’s breastfeeding technique.
+Although there is no single “best bottle” for breastfeeding, and we can’t rely on advertising claims, there are certain bottle teat characteristics that are thought to help preserve a baby’s breastfeeding technique.

 This article discusses pros and cons of a selection of newborn teat shapes with respect to how they might influence breastfeeding.
 The information should be read alongside Tips to Bottle Feed a Breastfed Baby and try to check customer reviews from other breastfeeding mothers before you buy.

 When choosing a bottle teat for a breastfed baby, the goal is to try to recreate the same mouth position and tongue action with the bottle that your baby uses at the breast: